The RHA CL1 is a dual-transducer dynamic driver with a ceramic plate universal IEM with detachable balanced cables. It is priced at $549.95.

 - 1 x l/m/s Comply foam tips

-As before all of these tips can be mounted in their stainless steel tip holder tray which also fits rather nicely onto one side of the carry case though I am not entirely sure if that is the intended outcome but it works nevertheless.
+As before all of these tips can be mounted in their stainless steel tip holder tray which also fits rather nicely onto one side of the carry case though I am not entirely sure if that is the intended outcome, however, it works nevertheless.

 Accessories & Packaging